roopesh90/diminuendo/README.md

-# diminuendo - A simple URL shortener API
+# diminuendo - A simple URL shortener API written in Tornado
 ---

 ### URLs: